 How to make Brown Butter

-- Cut butter into small cubes and place in a saucepan over medium heat.
+- Cut butter into small cubes and place in a small saucepan over medium heat.

 How to make the Blondies

-- Combine the gluten free flour, milk powder (if using), baking powder, and salt and whisk to combine.
+- Combine the gluten-free flour, baking powder, and kosher salt and whisk together.
+Set aside.

-- Bake at 350F for 23-26 minutes.
-23 minutes will give you a fudgier blondie while 26 minutes (or longer) will give you an almost fully baked blondie.
-Baking times depend on your oven.
+- Bake the gluten-free peanut blondies at 335F for 22-24 minutes.
+22 minutes will give you a fudgier blondie while 24 minutes (or longer) will give you an almost fully baked blondie.
+Baking times depend on your oven and the size of baking pan used.

-- Remove the gluten free peanut blondies from your oven, sprinkle with some flaky sea salt (if using) and allow for them to cool in the pan.
+- Remove the peanut butter blondies from your oven, sprinkle them with some flaky sea salt (if using), and allow them to cool in the pan for 10 minutes before carefully transferring them to a cooling rack.
+Allow them to cool for 15-20 minutes before serving (IF you can wait this long).

 Nutrition Information: